 Modern attitudes toward homosexuality have religious, legal, and medical underpinnings.
 Before the High Middle Ages, homosexual acts appear to have been tolerated or ignored by the Christian churches throughout Europe.
 Beginning in the latter half of twelfth century, however, hostility toward homosexuality began to take root, and eventually diffused throughout European religious and secular institutions.
-Condemnation of homosexual acts (and other no procreative sexual behaviour) labelled as "unnatural," (which received official expression in the writings of Thomas Aquinas and others), became widespread and has continued through the present day.
+Condemnation of homosexual acts (and other no procreative sexual behaviour) labelled as "unnatural," (which received official expression in the writings of Thomas Aquinas and others), became widespread and has continued through the present day181.

 By the end of the 19th century, medicine and psychiatry were effectively competing with the religion and the legal system for jurisdiction over sexuality.
 Consequently, homosexual discourse expanded from the realms of sin and crime to the realms of mental pathology.
-This historical shift was generally considered progressive because a sick person was less blameful than a sinner or criminal.2
+This historical shift was generally considered progressive because a sick person was less blameful than a sinner or criminal.
+182 Homosexuality became defined as a perversion in which individuals suffer from primitive object relations, impaired ego function, and a defective superego.